dabund24/vahrplan/docs/adding-a-profile.md

 # Adding a Profile

-As of now, Vahrplan supports only apis, which can be used with [`hafas-client`](https://github.com/public-transport/hafas-client)-like api clients using the [`friendly-public-transport-format`](https://github.com/public-transport/friendly-public-transport-format).
+As of now, Vahrplan supports only apis, which can be used with [`hafas-client`](https://github.com/public-transport/hafas-client)-like api clients using the [`friendly-public-transport-format`](https://github.com/public-transport/friendly-public-transport-format) (FPTF).
 To implement a profile using `hafas-client`, follow the steps below.

 ## Choose a Profile